 - 17.1.
-The latest round of recruitment was undertaken in September 2020.
-Dorset LEP Board members will shortlist several potential candidates which can be drawn from should they be required. - 17.2.
-Candidates will be interviewed and details are held on a database for 12 months and then reviewed.
+Following any Board member recruitment exercise, a shortlist of several potential candidates which can be drawn from should they be required is created. - 17.2.
+Candidates are interviewed, and details are held on a database for 12 months and then reviewed. - 17.3.

-- 17.3.
 In any recruitment round, should vacancies for roles not be able to be filled, further recruitment will take place. - 17.4.
-The Nomination and Remuneration commit will review current Board member positions to ensure that Dorset LEP Board and Committees have the right skills to carry out their roles and responsibilities.
+The last round of recruitment was undertaken in September 2020.
+Following the national changes to LEPs in 2022/23, the Nomination and Remuneration Committee will review current Board member positions to ensure that Dorset LEP Board and Committees have the right skills to carry out their roles and responsibilities.